 - Be able to use the research support within 2020

 - If you are a graduate research student

-- the research support must not be part of the required, or learning, experience for your course (i.e. transcription) and
+- the research support must not be part of the required or learning experience for your course (i.e. transcription),

 - you must have a clear justification for the research support i.e. you are unable to complete the task(s) yourself as it requires a specialist